cockroachdb/docs/v21.1/ui-cluster-overview-page.md

 ---
 title: Cluster Overview Page
+summary: The Cluster Overview page of the DB Console displays key metrics about your cluster and individual nodes.
 toc: true
 redirect_from: admin-ui-cluster-overview-page.html
 ---

 The **Cluster Overview** page of the DB Console displays key metrics about your cluster and individual nodes.
 These include:

 - Liveness status
 - Replication status